ryanorendorff/pyop/doc/tutorial/rules.rst

 at runtime.
 However, in the course of normal programming, they can be treated as a non-hashable immutable (I realise the silliness) as all of the composition rules create new operators containing the old ones.
-This means that if an operator is given to a function, the function has likely
+This means that if an operator is given to a function, it will not change after the function executes.